-As of December 31, 2012, except when otherwise indicated, all of the Group's short-term bank loans are denominated in RMB and are mainly secured by the Group's real estate property under development with net book value of US\$24,738,811 (December 31, 2011: US\$40,725,321) and land use right with net book value of US\$14,438,201 (December 31, 2011: US\$ nil).
+As of December 31, 2012, except when otherwise indicated the Group's short-term bank loans were denominated in RMB and were mainly secured by the Group's real estate under development with net book value of US\$24,738,811 and land use rights with net book value of US\$14,438,201.
+The two short-term loans from ICBC, amounting to US\$15.0 million and US\$10.0 million, respectively, were denominated in US\$ and were secured by the deposits classified as restricted cash of the equivalent amounts denominated in RMB.
+The short-term loan from Beta Capital, LLC amounting to US\$29.2 million was secured by the New York land purchased, any improvements thereon and any building equipment, materials and supplies owned by 421 Kent Development and any lease and rents from the property.

-The weighted average interest rate on short-term bank loans and other debt as of December 31, 2012 was 5.31% (December 31, 2011: 5.03%).
+The weighted average interest rate on short-term bank loans and other debt as of December 31, 2013 was 7.2% (December 31, 2012: 5.31%).